mmastrac/stylus/README.md

 ### Advanced techniques

 Tools such as `jq`, `sed`, or `awk` can be used for more advanced tests (ie: APIs).
-If needed, ssh can be used to connect to hosts and remote tests can be executed.
+If needed, ssh can be used to connect to hosts and remote tests can be executed. `snmpwalk` and `snmpget` can also be used to construct tests for devices that speak SNMP.

 ## Performance